Tricky1975/fakepack/README.md

 The binaries of the cli tools will be able to put the GO file into a temp dir and Go can run Go programs without having to convert them into executables.

 This is just a temp setup in my current plans.

+Please note all .go files are programs on their own, so the directory they are in does not count as the package.
+I know this setup is rather unusual for Go, but for this quick set up it was the easiest and most efficient way to go.